-- Using a sharp knife, slice 1/4 inch off the top of a whole head of garlic to expose the individual cloves.
+- Cut: First, using a sharp knife, slice 1/4 inch off the top of a whole head of garlic to expose the individual cloves.
 (Hint: Find the root of the bulb and cut off the opposite end of the head.
 Similar to chopping an onion, always leave the root in-tact.)

-- Place on large square of foil and drizzle with olive oil and pinch of salt and pepper.
+2. Season: Next, place on a large square of foil and drizzle with olive oil and a pinch of salt and pepper.

 End result?
-Soft and creamy cloves of perfection that add a sweet and mild garlic flavor to anything from pastas to pizzas to sandwiches and more.
-Of course, it wouldn’t be The Lemon Bowl if I didn’t turn it into a salad.
-Brightly flavored lemon juice and spicy dijon mustard pair perfectly with the rich and nutty roasted garlic.
+Soft and creamy cloves of perfection that add a sweet and mild garlic flavor to anything from pasta to pizzas to sandwiches and more.

 Your fork is waiting.

-When garlic is cool enough to handle, gently out of skin and mash with a fork.
+- When garlic is cool enough to handle, gently push garlic out of skin and mash with a fork or eat cloves whole.